Tony Marston's Blog About software development, PHP and OOP

 If there is a dependency then there is coupling, but the degree of coupling can be one of the following:

-Loose coupling is good, tight coupling is bad, decoupling is disastrous.
+Loose coupling is good, tight coupling is bad, decoupling is disastrous as there is no inter-module communication.

 The meaning of "coupling" should be quite clear and unambiguous - if moduleA makes a call on moduleB then those two modules are coupled because of that call.
 The strength of that coupling can be either loose or tight.
 Coupling therefore describes how one module is connected to another, how control flows from one module to another.
 If you decouple this relationship then you are removing this connection, which means that control cannot flow from one module to another.
 In this case the entire system will come to a grinding halt when it is within the first module as there is no way for it to connect to the second and subsequent modules.